-Accessible Playground Improvements: Accessible playground improvements within the Poulsbo park system is desired by members of the community.
-This project is not site specific but could be worked into a future park project.
+Accessible Playground Improvements: Accessible playground improvements within the park system is desired by members of the community.
 Play for All at Raab Park is a community effort to build an inclusive playground in Poulsbo.
-This is a project of the Poulsbo-North Kitsap Rotary Club, operating in partnership with a citizen steering committee and the City of Poulsbo.
+This is a project of the Poulsbo-North Kitsap Rotary Club, operating in partnership with a citizen steering committee and the city of Poulsbo.
 The group will be conducting a capital campaign to raise the funds to purchase and install inclusive playground equipment at Raab Park.
 The new playground will be next to the original playground, so park users can easily move from one piece of equipment to another.
-The City could also do infrastructure improvements such as sidewalks, waterlines, moving the volleyball court, and installing a "poured in place" surfacing on the original playground.
+The city could also do infrastructure improvements such as sidewalks, waterlines, moving the volleyball court, and installing a "poured in place" surfacing on the original playground.
 This project is identified as #19 on Figure PRO-2.

 Poulsbo Event and Recreation Center (PERC): The continued impressive growth of the greater Poulsbo community has generated a ground swell of resident demands for expanded opportunities for education, recreation and athletics, community support services, and a venue for meetings, industry forums and performances.
-To address the community need, leverage opportunities with private and institutional partners, and stimulate the economic growth of the greater Poulsbo area and the broader Kitsap Community, the City of Poulsbo proposes to match Kitsap Pubic Facility District (KPFD) funding dollar for dollar, for the development of the Poulsbo Events and Recreation Center (PERC).
-The new public facility will be constructed on City-owned property within the College Market Place Master Plan adjacent to the SR3 and SR305 interchange.
+To address the community need, leverage opportunities with private and institutional partners, and stimulate the economic growth of the greater Poulsbo area and the broader Kitsap Community, the city of Poulsbo proposes to match Kitsap Pubic Facility District (KPFD) funding dollar for dollar, for the development of the Poulsbo Events and Recreation Center (PERC).
+The new public facility is planned for construction on city-owned property within the College Market Place Master Plan adjacent to the SR3 and SR305 interchange.
 The PERC would include a 15,000 sf Event Center for trade shows, corporate meetings, exhibitions, weddings, and institutional functions such as lecture series or off-campus collaboration events.
-The Event Center will be connected to a minimum of 4-acres of multi-use lighted all-season sports fields with tournament capabilities for soccer, lacrosse, football, ultimate, and other field sports.
+The event center will be connected to a minimum of 4-acres of multi-use lighted all-season sports fields with tournament capabilities for soccer, lacrosse, football, ultimate, and other field sports.
 Coincident with the Event Center and sports fields there will be an additional 10,000 to 15,000 square feet of office, classroom, and administration space for Parks and Recreation classes, training sessions, events management, and a commercial kitchen to support the conference facility and culinary training.
 This project is identified as #20 on Figure PRO-2.
+(Priority: new regional park).

 Skate Park: A new Skate Park in Poulsbo would be used by residents and visitors alike.
 The existing park is made of wood and is almost 20 years old.
 The park would be 6,000-10,000 sq feet in size, made of concrete, and should be located in an open area of the city that is easy to access.
 A local nonprofit organization would be involved in fundraising, grants would be sought, and design of the park would involve the community.
 This project is not site specific.
+(Priorities: new parkland and improving and enhancing existing parkland).

 Splash Pad: There is an effort by community members to see a Splash Pad in the City of Poulsbo.
 A Splash Pad is a recreational area designed for water play that has little or no standing water.
 It would have a non-slip surface and various nozzles and features that can shower, spray, rain, mist and shoot streams of water to create an inviting place for recreational water play.
 This project is not site specific.
+(Priorities: new parkland and improving and enhancing existing parkland).